 - Batteries Not Included

-Our top choice today is the Makita coffee maker.
+Our top choice for 2022 was the Makita and it’s still holding the crown for 2023.
+There just isn’t a better option in this market.
 This drip coffee machine brews a single serve cup of coffee using a rechargeable lithium-ion battery to make hot water.
 It’s compatible with the 12v and the 18v rechargeable battery by Makita so if you have any of their power tools then you already have the power source ready to go.